proxmox/ceph/ceph/doc/start/hardware-recommendations.rst

 additionally reduces the HDD vs SSD cost gap when the system as a whole is considered.
-The initial cost of a fancy RAID HBA plus onboard cache plus battery backup (BBU or supercapacitor) can easily exceed more than 1000 US dollars even after discounts - a sum that goes a log way toward SSD cost parity.
+The initial cost of a fancy RAID HBA plus onboard cache plus battery backup (BBU or supercapacitor) can easily exceed more than 1000 US dollars even after discounts - a sum that goes a long way toward SSD cost parity.
 An HBA-free system may also cost hundreds of US dollars less every year if one purchases an annual maintenance contract or extended warranty.